-There were no commitments related to capital expenditure as of 31 December 2018 and 31 December 2017.
+There were no commitments related to capital expenditure as of 31 December 2019 and 31 December 2018.

-NOTE 32.
+NOTE 36.
 BUSINESS COMBINATIONS

-As at 7 November 2018, DDM acquired the remaining 80 percent share of the economic rights to a distressed asset portfolio located in Hungary, Finalp Zrt for a total consideration of EUR 1.2M, resulting in a gain on bargain purchase of EUR 2.0M recognized in the consolidated income statement as other operating income.
-Prior to acquisition DDM owned the rights to 20 percent of the portfolio and 100 percent of the equity in Finalp Zrt, which has been reclassified from other long term receivables from investment to distressed asset portfolios.
+As at 7 November 2018, DDM acquired the remaining 80 percent share of the economic rights to a distressed asset portfolio located in Hungary, Finalp Zrt for a total consideration of EUR 1.2M.
+This resulted for the year ended 31 December 2018 in a gain on bargain purchase of EUR 2.0M recognized in the consolidated income statement as other operating income.
+Prior to acquisition DDM owned the rights to 20 percent of the portfolio and 100 percent of the equity in Finalp Zrt, which was reclassified from other long term receivables from investment to distressed asset portfolios.

 Acquired net assets EUR '000s

 Distressed asset portfolios 2,395

 Cash and cash equivalents 915

 Acquired assets 3,310

 Provisions (179)

 Assumed liabilities (179)

 Acquired net assets 3,131

 Total purchase price (1,164)

-Gain on bargain purchase 1,967
+Gain on bargain purchase 2018 1.967